CEO & Founding Partner

 Cathy Brower had a 30 plus year publishing career that began at The New York Times.
 After several years at the Times, Brower moved into magazine publishing.
 She was the Managing Editor of SUCCESS Magazine, an Executive Editor at Scholastic, Inc. and VP/Editorial Director at Freedom Communications.
 A small business expert, Cathy appeared regularly on CNBC, CBS, and NBC.
 One more magazine and two television pilots later she finally decided to pursue her true passion which was food.

-She is currently the pastry chef at Thaimee at the McCarren in Brooklyn.
+Prior to joining our catering team, she was a pastry chef at Thaimee at the McCarren in Brooklyn.
 Cathy studied at the Culinary Institute in Florence and specializes in Italian and Mediterranean cooking as well as baked goods.

 When she isn't in the kitchen testing and cooking she loves to spend time with her two daughters.
 Throughout both careers Cathy has remained dedicated and passionate about giving back to the community.
 She has mentored foster children, worked in various soup kitchens, and currently teaches adult literacy to immigrants at the Brooklyn Public Library.